Best Aluminium Windows for Conservation Areas in the UK

 Are heritage aluminium windows as energy-efficient as modern aluminium?

 Almost.
-COR-80 achieves U-values from 1.4 W/m²K; Schuco AWS 75 PD from 1.2 W/m²K.
+The Cortizo Cor 70 Hidden Sash achieves U-values from 1.4 W/m²K; Schuco AWS 70.HI delivers Uw 1.3 W/m²K with double glazing and ≤1.0 W/m²K with triple.
 Both exceed current Building Regulations (1.4 W/m²K threshold) and deliver significant improvement over single-glazed original windows or timber sash with draught issues.

 Getting a Quote